Don’t forget to sign up to receive all of my blogs and updates automatically–simply click here and never miss an article!

 End note: Why Should we Question the Covid-19 Death Numbers?

 First, the testing has been a disaster.
-There have been entire sports teams who have displayed false positives, as have countless people from around the country.
+Numerous sports teams have displayed false positives, as have countless people from around the country.
 Even my governor (OH-DeWine) magically tested both positive and negative in the same day!
 Any honest person knows there have been serious problems in this capacity.

 Second, the CDC itself came out weeks ago saying that a very small percentage (only about 6%) of Covid deaths were brought about from the virus alone.
 That is not necessarily uncommon, since most who die from influenza (the flu) or pneumonia have other underlying illnesses.
 The truly uncommon part is that most who die “from Covid” have about 2.6 other major underlying conditions (comorbidities).
 Plus, the overwhelming majority of deaths have been in the elderly community, those who are ≥65 and especially ≥85.